filecoin-project/FIPs/FRCs/frc-verifiable-data-aggregation.md

 ## Design Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->

-The design of this proposal is guided by three main goals: to ensure the provable inclusion of the client's data within the aggregator's on-chain data deal, to make it easy for the storage provider to find the user's data within the larger data segment, and to prevent malicious behavior of the aggregator or other users whose data was aggregated from causing irrecoverable problems with retrieval.
+The design of this proposal is guided by three main goals: to ensure the provable inclusion of the Client's data within the aggregator's on-chain data deal, to make it easy for the storage provider to find the user's data within the larger data segment, and to prevent malicious behavior of the aggregator or other users whose data was aggregated from causing irrecoverable problems with retrieval.

 To achieve the first goal, the proposal includes a mechanism for producing an inclusion proof.
 This proof allows the client or a third party to verify that their data is properly included within the on-chain deal.

 Additionally, the proposal includes a Data Segment Index which provides discoverability of data within the sector.
 This feature allows the storage provider to easily locate the client's data and prevents malicious behavior from influencing the retrieval of data.
 By including this mechanism, the proposal ensures that the client's data is retrievable, even in presence of malicious behavior from the aggregator or other users.

-Due to the commitments to data which are avliable on-chain Merkle inclusion proofs are the only choice for proving inclusion of client's sub-trees.
+Due to the commitments to data which are available on-chain Merkle inclusion proofs are the only choice for proving inclusion of client's sub-trees.

-The existance of Data Segment Index within the deal in combindation with the power-of-two alighment constraint reduces the storage efficiency of subdeals if subdeals are large in relation to the deal.
+The existence of Data Segment Index within the deal in combination with the power-of-two alignment constraint reduces the storage efficiency of subdeals if subdeals are large in relation to the deal.
-A deal containing Data Segment Index cannot include two deals with side half of that of data segment index.
+A deal containing Data Segment Index cannot include two subdeals with a size half of the deal.
 If the deal were to contain only two subdeals the maximum storage efficiency is 75%.
-The efficiency approaches 100% as the number of deals increases, reaching 99% with seven subdeals.
+The efficiency approaches 100% as the number of subdeals increases, reaching 99% with seven subdeals.

 ## Backwards Compatibility